marijnh/Eloquent-JavaScript/19_paint.md

 {{index "rectangle function"}}

-To draw larger shapes it can be useful to quickly create ((rectangle))s.
+To draw larger shapes, it can be useful to quickly create ((rectangle))s.
 The `rectangle` ((tool)) draws a rectangle between the point where you start ((dragging)) and the point that you drag to.